fraterenz/rustlings/NOTES.md

 To avoid moving a value from main thread to spawned thread, you can create a `Arc` which allows multiple owners that can read only.
 Similar to `Rc`, you can have multiple ownership in different threads by cloning the shared value.
 However, since `Rc` is not thread safe, because X, you need to use `Arc` which is safe.
 To allow multiple ownerships clone the value `Arc::clone(&a)`.
 To get several mutable ownerships use `Mutex` that provides interior mutability in spawned threads using `Arc`.

 # OOP in rust
-No polymorphism in rust, but you can achieve dynamic dispatching (resolution dynamique des liens) using heterogenous collections like in C++, which are defined by `Box<dyn Draw>` where `Draw` is a trait.
+No polymorphism in rust, but you can achieve dynamic dispatching (resolution dynamique des liens) using heterogenous collections like in C++, which are defined by `Box<dyn Draw>` where `Draw` is a trait, in general `Box<Fn(f64)->f64>`.
 In C++ dynamic dispatch is obtained using two ingredients: pointers + virtual methods.
-I think the mechanism used by rust is the same as in C++, because virtual methods looks like traits, and `Box` is a pointer!
+I think the mechanism used by rust is the same as in C++, because virtual methods looks like traits, and `Box` is a pointer, and more specifically a `unique_ptr`!
 The difference maybe is that not all traits can be used to create trait objects, they must obey to the following rules:

 1. the return type is **not** `Self`
-2. no generic type paramter
+2. no generic type parameter

-To achive static dispatch, you only need generics at trait bounds (`<T: Summary>`, trait bounds used to specify that a generic can be any type that has certain behavior): at compile time, the definitions will be [monomorphized](https://doc.rust-lang.org/book/ch10-01-syntax.html#performance-of-code-using-generics) at compile time to use the concrete types, which means that rust is fast when dealing with generics while using static dispatch. **There is a runtime cost for dynamic dispatch**.
+To achieve static dispatch, you only need generics at trait bounds (`<T: Summary>`, trait bounds used to specify that a generic can be any type that has certain behavior): at compile time, the definitions will be [monomorphized](https://doc.rust-lang.org/book/ch10-01-syntax.html#performance-of-code-using-generics) at compile time to use the concrete types, which means that rust is fast when dealing with generics while using static dispatch. **There is a runtime cost for dynamic dispatch**.
 Static dispatch is used in C++ by default (like in rust) by looking at the concrete type of the variable.

 Example of a program implementing a heterogeneous collection: